shadowinek/user-management/README.md

 * POST `/groups/{group_id}/users/{user_id}` - add user with {user_id} into group with {group_id}
 * DELETE `/groups/{group_id}/users/{user_id}` - remove user with {user_id} from group with {group_id}

+Note: I missed an endpoint for mass assignments in my original design

 ## Dev Diary
 #### 24/05 12:30 (15m)
 * Initial setup of the Laravel app